MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed) and [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed).

 The changes are summarized here as well as instructions for upgrading your existing programs.
-Read more about these changes on devblogs.microsoft.com/qsharp.
+Read more about these changes on the [qsharp devblog](https://devblogs.microsoft.com/qsharp).

 ## Q# language syntax
 This release adds new Q# language syntax:
 * Add named items for [user-defined types](xref:microsoft.quantum.language.type-model#user-defined-types).
-* User-defined type constructors can not be used as functions.
+* User-defined type constructors can now be used as functions.
 * Add support for [copy-and-update](xref:microsoft.quantum.language.expressions#copy-and-update-expressions) and [apply-and-reassign]((xref:microsoft.quantum.qsharp-ref.statements#rebinding-of-mutable-symbols)) in user-defined types.
 * Fixup-block for [repeat-until-success](xref:microsoft.quantum.qsharp-ref.statements#repeat-until-success-loop) loops is now optional.
 * We now support while loops in functions (not in operations).